Table of Contents

 If the organization receives its mail in care of a third party (such as an accountant or an attorney), enter on the street address line C/O followed by the third party's name and street address or P.O. box.

-For foreign addresses, enter information in the following order: city, province or state, and the name of the country.
-Follow the foreign country's practice in placing the postal code in the address.
+For foreign addresses, enter information in the following order: city or town, state or province, the name of the country, and the postal code.
 Please do not abbreviate the country name.